 If you want to mix up the menu so you can follow the plan in the longer term, or you don’t like a particular dish on the menu, you can swap it for one of our extra Healthy Diet Plan dishes that all follow the same nutritional guidelines as the recipes in this plan.
 Please bear in mind that adding snacks or swapping recipes will alter the overall calories and recommended daily intakes for the day.

 The calories you need on a daily basis vary depending on your age, height, weight, sex and activity levels.
 There are numerous calculators you can use online to determine your optimum calorie intake.
-Our plan aims to provide between 1200 and 1500 kcals per day.
+Our plan aims to provide between 1,200 and 1,500 kcals per day.
 For the average female who is moderately active, this should generate a shortfall, allowing for steady and controlled weight loss.
-For those who are hungry on the plan, require a higher calorie intake or are happy with their weight, take a look at our healthier snacks and sweet treat ideas.
-As with any lifestyle or diet change, if you have any concerns or health issues we would encourage you to check with your GP before embarking on our plans.
+For those who are hungry on the plan, require a higher calorie intake or are happy with their weight, take a look at our healthier snacks and sweet treat ideas, or try our brand-new snacks below.
+As with any lifestyle or diet change, if you have any concerns or health issues, we would encourage you to check with your GP before embarking on our plans.

 A note on fat